tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you slay a demon with this weapon, you steal that demon’s random ability and get to use it yourself for the rest of the battle.

 **Quirk:** The “quirk” is that there’s a demon spirit temporarily residing in your weapon.
 Lose control, and the demon’s back in the saddle of your brain.

 ---

+#### Bow of the North Wind

++2 longbow

+_Recharge 11+:_ When you hit with this bow, you start to fly, carried aloft by a howling gale of icy winds.
+You keep flying as long as you keep making successful ranged attacks with the bow.
+If you ever miss or don’t make an attack, you land at the start of your next turn.

+**Quirk:** Haunted by frost-spirits.

+---